 Giving the argument protocol enables protocol-specific forwarding.
-The protocols implemented are tcp (default, no special processing), ftp (temporary forwarding is created for FTP data channels, effect-ively securing the whole FTP session), and socks.
+The protocols implemented are top (default, no special processing), ftp (temporary forwarding is created for FTP data channels, effectively securing the whole FTP session), and socks.

 With the socks protocol, the syntax of the argument is "-L socks/[listen-address:]listen-port".
-When this is set, Tectia Client or ConnectSecure will act as a SOCKS server for other applications, creating forwards as requested by the SOCKS transaction.
+When this is set, Tectia Client will act as a SOCKS server for other applications, creating forwards as requested by the SOCKS transaction.
 This supports both SOCKS4 and SOCKS5.